ComScore

 • Time Commitment: 1 hour

 St. Paddy’s Day means spring is on the way, and nothing says spring like a moist carrot cake doughnut with a tangy cream cheese topping.
-Plus, what better way to start the day?
+"The cream cheese will make the glaze thicken as it sits," McDowell says, "so you might have to thin it out to get it to the ideal drizzling consistency.
+Or you can spread it on for a more frosting-like texture."

 15. Irish Cream Tiramisu

-• Why We Love It: make ahead, special occasion–worthy
+• Why I Love It: make ahead, special occasion-worthy, beginner-friendly

 16. Snickerdoodle Lucky Charms Cookies